 Megaesophagus can easily lead to aspiration pneumonia.
 This occurs when food or liquid is inhaled into the lungs and an infection develops.
 The esophagus and the trachea (windpipe) are beside one another, so food or liquid can easily get into the trachea if the muscles in that region do not properly function.

 Acquired myasthenia gravis may also cause some dogs to develop a type of tumor in the chest called a thymoma.

 If you think your dog is showing signs of myasthenia gravis or any other illness, be sure to contact your veterinarian right away.

-Your vet will begin by discussing your dog's history with you, then performing a thorough physical examination.
-Additional diagnostics, such as lab work and radiographs (x-rays) may be recommended to look for various issues.
+Your vet will begin by discussing your dog's history with you and then performing a thorough physical examination.
+Additional diagnostics, such as lab work and radiographs (x-rays) may be recommended to look for underlying issues.
 It is very important to rule out other diseases, disorders, or injuries before making a definitive diagnosis.
 Your vet may recommend you bring your dog to a veterinary specialist (usually a veterinary neurologist) to help make a definitive diagnosis.

 A specific blood test (AChR antibody test) can be done to check for antibodies against acetylcholine receptors.
 This test can effectively diagnose most dogs with myasthenia gravis.

 If your dog's symptoms are easily noticed, then a special drug may be given to check for myasthenia gravis.
 This is often called a Tensilon test.
 The dog is given an intravenous injection of an acetylcholinesterase inhibitor called edrophonium.
 If the dog has myasthenia gravis, then the drug will cause a significant (though temporary) improvement in the muscle weakness.

 Myasthenia Gravis Treatment for Dogs